Thompson Sampling for Infinite-Horizon Discounted Decision Processes: Analysis of Expected Residual Regret for Thompson Sampling

 \subsection{ADO and Expected Residual Regret}

-To study adaptive control problems in the discounted case, \cite{manfred1987estimation} introduced an asymptotic definition of optimality, asymptotic discount optimality. \cite{hernandez2012adaptive} describes the idea behind it as ``to allow the system to run during a learning period of $n$ stages'' and defines an asymptotically discount optimal (ADO) policy as follows:
+To study adaptive control problems in the discounted case, \cite{manfred1987estimation} introduced an asymptotic definition of optimality, asymptotic discount optimality. \cite{hernandez2012adaptive} describes the idea behind it as ``to allow the system to run during a learning period of $n$ stages'' and defines an ADO policy as follows:

 \begin{definition}[ADO] A policy $\mu$ is called \emph{asymptotically discount optimal} (ADO) if,

 where $\nu^\theta(X_n)$ is defined by (\ref{v(x)}) and $V_{x_0}^{\mu,\theta}(n)$ by (\ref{V(n)}). \end{definition}